CloudEngineHub/MARL-LLM/README.md

 ## 🔍 Overview

-LAMARL (LLM-Aided Multi-Agent Reinforcement Learning) is a novel framework that leverages Large Language Models to automatically generate reward functions for multi-agent reinforcement learning tasks.
-This approach significantly reduces the manual effort required in reward engineering while improving cooperative policy generation.

-### Key Components:
-- **LLM-based Reward Generation**: Automatically generates reward functions using natural language descriptions
-- **MARL Module**: Implements state-of-the-art multi-agent reinforcement learning algorithms
-- **Cooperative Policy Learning**: Optimizes for collaborative behaviors among multiple agents
+This repository contains the code for our paper **LAMARL: LLM-Aided Multi-Agent Reinforcement Learning for Cooperative Policy Generation**.
+LAMARL consists of two main components: an LLM-aided automatic function generation module and a MARL module.

 ## ✨ Features

-- 🤖 Automatic reward function generation using LLMs
+- 🤖 Automatic function generation using LLMs
 - 🎯 Multi-agent reinforcement learning with cooperative policies
 - 🚀 Accelerated environment sampling with C++ optimization
 - 📊 Comprehensive evaluation and visualization tools